jimcornmell/lvim/README.md

   any plug-in/app/program that allows theming, so I can near consistent code theming everywhere.
 - I've added vertical markers at 80 and 120 characters.
-  - Galaxy line displays the current column and line length, these change colour at 80 and 120 characters.
+  - The status line displays the current column and line length, these change colour at 80 and 120 characters.
 - The current cursor line is highlighted in light red
 - The current cursor column is highlighted in light blue
 - Whitespace at the end of a line in highlighted in bright red.